prog-1/stack/README.md

 > handle two cases:
 >
 > 1) Numbers are returned as is.
-> 2) Operators recursively invoke the evaluator to obtain both arguments and
+> 2) Operators recursively invoke the evaluator to obtain both arguments (operands)
->    return the result.
+>    and return the result.
 ### Examples

 ```